 Four German Universities conducted informative presentations about the objectives and values as well as its programmes and application requirements.
 Furthermore, the key sponsorship programmes and the different research tracks were outlined, and the services provided by each university during the stay in Germany.
-The universities and institutions were the Alexander von Humboldt Foundation, the Technical University -Berlin, Technical University-Munich, the University of Marburg and the Freie Universität Berlin.
+The universities and institutions were the Alexander von Humboldt Foundation, the Technische Universität Berlin (TU Berlin), Technical University-Munich, the University of Marburg and the Freie Universität Berlin (FU-Berlin).

 Undoubtedly, the COVID-19 pandemic had a strong impact on many fields of our every day life and science.
 The aim and scope if the scientific talks during the German Science Week shed some light on the current debates in the scientific field in the last few months.

 The first one was titled “Economy and Employment” with a detailed analysis of the economic and employment consequences of the current global pandemic.
 His presentation included a detailed analysis of the economic and employment consequences of the current global pandemic.
 He also took the different contexts of Germany and Egypt under scrutiny and he compared the two situations.

 The topic of the second was “COVID-19 and the City: Experiences from Germany & Egypt”.
 This presentation focused on the new demands arising in the field of urban planning and development.
 Remarkably, a huge transformation of the houses and the public space is occurring as a consequence of the necessity to work from home and maintaining social distancing.
 The scientific talk of the third day touched the subject of “Water Resource Management”.
 Dr. Maria Vrachioli from TU-München offered an overview of the problem of water scarcity both in the world in general and in the specific case of Egypt.